OpenEvalProject/evals/manuscripts/elife-47402/v2/manuscript.md

 ## Abstract

-10.7554/eLife.47402.001 The bacterial Sec translocon is a multi-protein complex responsible for translocating diverse proteins across the plasma membrane.
+The bacterial Sec translocon is a multi-protein complex responsible for translocating diverse proteins across the plasma membrane.
 For post-translational protein translocation, the Sec-channel – SecYEG – associates with the motor protein SecA to mediate the ATP-dependent transport of pre-proteins across the membrane.
 Previously, a diffusional-based Brownian ratchet mechanism for protein secretion has been proposed; the structural dynamics required to facilitate this mechanism remain unknown.
-Here, we employ hydrogen-deuterium exchange mass spectrometry (HDX-MS) to reveal striking nucleotide-dependent conformational changes in the Sec protein-channel from Escherichia coli .
+Here, we employ hydrogen-deuterium exchange mass spectrometry (HDX-MS) to reveal striking nucleotide-dependent conformational changes in the Sec protein-channel from Escherichia coli.
 In addition to the ATP-dependent opening of SecY, reported previously, we observe a counteracting, and ATP-dependent, constriction of SecA around the pre-protein.
 ATP binding causes SecY to open and SecA to close; while, ADP produced by hydrolysis, has the opposite effect.
 This alternating behaviour could help impose the directionality of the Brownian ratchet for protein transport through the Sec machinery.

 ## Introduction